 Things to do in Vienna at Christmas time

 Let’s start with the capital, Vienna where there are a mix of activities to experience.
-This really is one of the best European cities for Christmas festivities.
+This is widely regarded as the best place in Austria for Christmas festivities.

 Head over to the Museums Quartier in Vienna to witness ice pavilions, light shows, video projections, DJs and live music.
 Remote-controlled cars race over the frozen pond, and you’ll get to enjoy some Christmas punch.

-If you’re looking for a magical way to end your Christmas Day in Vienna, why not book yourself a ticket to a Christmas Concert and Dinner at Vienna’s Kursalon?
+If you’re looking for a magical way to end your visit to Austria in Christmas style, why not book yourself a ticket to a Christmas Concert and Dinner at Vienna’s Kursalon?
 Over four hours, you’ll be treated to an evening of waltzes and operates by Strauss and Mozart and a delicious 4-course meal in the ‘Das Johann’ restaurant.
 Click here to check prices.